ctigaret/scipyen/README.md

 [^5]: DataFrame objects from Python [pandas](https://pandas.pydata.org/) package and Matrices.

 [^6]: This is by design.
 Scipyen's author tries hard to avoid [re-inventing the wheel](https://en.wikipedia.org/wiki/Reinventing_the_wheel), and therefore Scipyen has no functionality to create/delete files and directories, other than saving data objects to the disk.
 Scipyen is intended to be used in a [Desktop environment](https://en.wikipedia.org/wiki/Desktop_environment) with [tools](https://en.wikipedia.org/wiki/File_manager) to navigate and modify the file system, and gives the possibility to open the current working directory in a desktop [tool](https://en.wikipedia.org/wiki/File_manager) via a context menu.

 [^7]: Provides access to variables created during a session, including instances of data type-specific viewers, and updates itself whenever variables are created, modified, or removed.
 The items in the viewer are actionable via a context menu.

 [^8]: Commands are grouped by session, and can be replayed by double clicking, dragging into the console, or copy/pasted in a text editor to create scripts.

-[^9]: Scipyen does not provide its own script editor, but script can be edited in any suitable editor
+[^9]: Scipyen does not provide its own script editor, but scripts can be edited in any suitable editor.

 [^10]: Scipyen's console is based on [jupyter qtconsole](https://qtconsole.readthedocs.io/en/stable/index.html), and gives access to the "user workspace"[^7] and various modules (either part of Scipyen, or installed in your Python environment).
 To keep things "clean", the workspace viewer shows *only* the variables created since the start of the session.

 [^11]: For more extensive data plotting applications see [Veusz](https://veusz.github.io/), [SciDaVis](https://scidavis.sourceforge.net/), [LabPlot2](https://labplot.kde.org/), [XmGrace](https://plasma-gate.weizmann.ac.il/Grace/), and not least the venerable [GNU Plot](http://www.gnuplot.info/), in addition to a galaxy of [Python-based data visualization frameworks](https://www.google.com/search?q=data+visualization+in+python).
-Python-based visualization frameworks can be used from within Scipyen's console as long as they provide modules and extensions available to Scipyen's python environment (this typcially required their installation (sinside* the environment in which Scuipyen is used).
+Python-based visualization frameworks can be used from within Scipyen's console as long as they provide modules and extensions available to Scipyen's python environment (this typcially required their installation (sinside* the environment in which Scipyen is used).

 [^12]: The Script manager offers a flexible collection of python scripts to be readily available across sessions.
 Following the principle of [not reinventing the wheel](https://en.wikipedia.org/wiki/Reinventing_the_wheel)[^6], Scipyen **does not provide a code editor** for Python.
 While *any* text editor can be used, there are several powerful open source editors [available](https://en.wikipedia.org/wiki/List_of_text_editors) e.g., [Kate](https://kate-editor.org/), [vim](https://www.vim.org/), [GNU Emacs](https://www.gnu.org/software/emacs/), [NEdit (the Nirvana Editor)](https://sourceforge.net/projects/nedit/files/nedit-source/), [Atom](https://github.com/atom/atom), to name just a few.